antlr/antlr4/doc/cpp-target.md

 ```

 This example assumes your grammar contains a parser rule named `key` for which the enterKey function was generated.
-The `Ref<>` template is an alias for `std::shared_ptr<>` to simplify the runtime source code which often makes use of smart pointers.

 ## Specialities of this ANTLR target